Access Inquiries Search Japanese English

 home | Community and Regional Affairs Case Studies | Community Impact in Action

-Shin-Kawasaki Town Campus (K2) was established in the Shin-Kawasaki Forest of Creation in the year 2000, in collaboration with Kawasaki City.
+Shin-Kawasaki Town Campus (K²) was established in the Shin-Kawasaki Forest of Creation in the year 2000, in collaboration with Kawasaki City.
 As a base for industry-government-academia collaboration, the campus promotes cutting-edge research, new industries, and new business initiatives.
-Specifically, 18 research projects in the fields of robotics, environment, energy and other areas have been implemented in AY 2023 and the campus has brought forth new technologies, new industries, and venture companies by linking the diverse research outcomes of each of these projects with the resources and needs of companies or other organizations.
-In addition, some of its research achievements were also introduced at open seminars organized for companies, research institutions, and the general public based on partnership activities with Kawasaki City.
+Specifically, 19 research projects in the fields of robotics, environment, energy, self-driving automobiles, and other areas were implemented (AY 2024) and the campus has brought forth new technologies, new industries, and venture companies by linking the diverse research outcomes of each of these projects with the resources and needs of companies or other organizations.
+In addition, in collaboration with Kawasaki, open seminars were held for companies, research institutions, and individuals to present their results.
+(In AY 2024, a total of three seminars were held: a science café, a field trip for high school students, and an in-person seminar.)
+On top of that, opportunities were provided for children to learn about science and technology, and to experience the excitement of these fields through events such as “A Happy Day Playing with Science.”

 read more >>